Youth Work (GrDip)

 7. What if I don’t have any experience working with youth?

 An important prerequisite of this program is some experience with children or youth.
-This can be volunteer experience, work at a camp or even babysitting, and can be a time limited experience.
+This can be volunteer experience, work at a camp, and can be a time limited experience.
 Please avail yourself of the many volunteer experiences in the local community.
+Prior internship experience with youth, such as completion of AHSC 436 Youth and Family Internship, is advantageous.

 8. When will notices for acceptance be sent out?